4414 Surf Rd., Hollywood, FL 33019

 Please note: For a wedding on the beach, you must also contact the City of Hollywood's Special Events Office at 954-921-3404; a permit and an additional fee may be required through this office.

-For more information on meetings and small outdoor weddings, follow this link, or contact Anne Kolb Nature Center at 954-357-5161.
-Follow this link for maps and directions.
+More information on meetings and small outdoor weddings can be found here, or you can call Anne Kolb Nature Center at 954-357-5161.
+Maps and directions.

 In 1962, Carpenter married June Anderson, a Minnesota native who had moved to Hollywood in 1957.
 They met through the Lions Club, in which both were active.
 It was just one of many organizational affiliations for the socially prominent couple, who later became known for environmentalism and community service.
 A fellow sailor recalled Henry Carpenter as someone who "ran around doing good without a lot of fanfare."